-Real time San Diego weather forecast, current conditions, monthly temperature, rainfall and ocean temperature averages, live satellite view, live weather webcam plus details on the best weather seasons to plan your next vacation.
+Real time San Diego weather forecast, current conditions, monthly temperature, rainfall, ocean temperature averages, live satellite view, live weather webcam plus details on the best weather seasons to plan your next vacation.

 San Diego has some of the best year round weather anywhere in the world.
 There are so many days that are clear and sunny making an accurate San Diego forecast really easy.